stellarlin/Triplanar_Maping_for_Blender/README.md

 ---

-#### Options
-- NONE (`'-'`)
-  - No texture type is selected.
-  - The add-on does not display any specific property panel or options.

-- TEX_IMAGE (`'Image'`)
-  - Represents properties and settings for Texture Images.
-  - Invokes the `draw_tex_image` function to display UI elements specific to image textures.

-- NOISE (`'Noise'`)
-  - Represents properties for procedural noise textures.
-  - Invokes the `draw_noise` function to display relevant settings like scale, distortion, and roughness.

-- VORONOI (`'Voronoi'`)
-  - Represents properties for Voronoi textures.
-  - Invokes the `draw_voronoi` function to configure attributes like randomness and detail.

-- WAVES (`'Waves'`)
-  - Represents properties for wave patterns.
-  - Invokes the `draw_wave` function to handle configurations for wave type, direction, and distortion.

-- MAGIC (`'Magic'`)
-  - Represents properties for procedural magic textures.
-  - Invokes the `draw_magic` function to allow configurations for scale, depth, and distortion.

 ###  Static Function: `choose_properties`
 The choose_properties function is a utility that simplifies the process of selecting the appropriate property set based on the currently selected texture type.